Anteproperispomenon/Orbatext/README.md

 `"Keen makes a run for\nthe Border Village"`

 ... you can use the same address for both the level introduction and the level name, but with different offsets into each.
+Another consequence of this is that, since all strings are null-terminated, you can fit multiple strings into the same text segment, and then just use the offset to pick the individual string.
+Finally, you can simply point to the same text either for both the introduction and the level name, and even point to the same intro/name for multiple levels.
+This program allows you to do all these things automatically and easily.

 See http://www.shikadi.net/keenwiki/Patch:Level_Entry_Window#Level_Name_Pointer_Lists